arjungup740/taco-bell/README.md

 Todo:
-* correlation section
-* overpaying
+* read through the whole thing one more time
+* double check that it's 45 states
+* re-arrange cells to be in the order of the article

 * mention the states you didn't scrape
-* re-arrange cells to be in the order of the article

 ########### thoughts dump